Tonyfu09/aws-s3-bucketpolicy/README.md

 # AWS-s3-BucketPolicy
-The project primarily aims to centralize AWS VM management to improve progress to deployment.
+The project primarily aims to centralize AWS S3 management to improve progress to deployment.

 ## Scope
-Utilize Terraform to centrally manage S3 buckets and their respective bucket policies for multiple environments such as test and prod environment.
+Utilize Terraform to centrally manage S3 buckets and their respective bucket policies for multiple environments such as testing and production environment.
+Different IAM roles, such as dev and admin, are assigned to monitor and manage specific environments.

 ## Step to Run the Terrform
 1. Create a folder for store all the terrform related files